 Global stocks mixed after report of US-China trade talks

-BEIJING (AP) — Global stock markets were mixed Wednesday following a report U.S. and Chinese trade envoys will meet for talks next week.
+BEIJING (AP) — Global shares were mixed Wednesday following a report that U.S. and Chinese trade envoys will meet for talks next week.

 Markets have welcomed any sign of possible progress despite warnings the U.S.-Chinese truce is fragile because the two sides still are separated by the same disputes that caused talks to founder in May.
 Those include U.S. restrictions on technology sales to Chinese tech giant Huawei.